helenleigh/leather-glove/README.md

 4. Next, save the transmitter hex file to your "instrument" microbit and the receiver hex file to a second microbit.
 5. The instrument microbit doesn't have to be plugged into your computer.
 Just power it with a battery pack.
 The receiver microbit must be connected to your computer with a USB cable.
 6. Once both microbits have power and code, you can fire up Hairless midi.
 Select your USB microbit in the serial port dropdown, and your IAC driver in the midi out.
-7. Okay now you're ready to make some noises!
+7. Make some noises!
 Download the pure data folder and open up the .pd file.

-I hope this will work for you all but if you run into issues just say hi on twitter @helenleigh and I'll write up the vital steps I probably missed out ;)